 Arts meet Science: From Plastic to Microplastic

-The special research section (SFB Microplastics) of the University of Bayreuth and the Africa Multiple Cluster of Excellence among others invited the renowned South African artist Mbongeni Buthelezi for a visit of a special kind.
+The Collaborative Research Centre SFB 1357 Microplastics of the University of Bayreuth and the Africa Multiple Cluster of Excellence among others invited the renowned South African artist Mbongeni Buthelezi for a visit of a special kind.
 During a unique “Arts meets Science” collaboration Buthelezi worked while representatives of SFB Microplastics educated the public about plastics and microplastics.

 The South African artist Mbongeni Buthelezi is known for creating impressive pieces of art.
 Impressive due to their size – some of them span 15 metres – and impressive due to the artist’s medium of choice.
 Although they look like oil paintings, Buthelezi’s preferred working material is plastic.
 He collects his medium of choice wherever he can find it, heats it up and glues it onto canvases creating the most extraordinary artwork in the process.